-Dr. Fintelmann is an attending physician-scientist at Massachusetts General Hospital and Assistant Professor of Radiology at Harvard Medical School.
-Prior to his current appointment in the Division of Thoracic Imaging and Intervention, he completed Radiology Residency and Fellowship training at Massachusetts General Hospital.
-Dr. Fintelmann graduated from Medical School at the University of Ulm, Germany where he obtained the academic degree of 'Doktor der Medizin' and was a Studienstiftung des Deutschen Volkes scholar.
+Dr. Fintelmann is a physician-scientist at Massachusetts General Hospital (MGH) and Associate Professor of Radiology at Harvard Medical School.
+Prior to his appointment in the Division of Thoracic Imaging and Intervention, he completed Radiology Residency and Fellowship training at MGH.
+He was the 2019 American Roentgen Ray Society Scholar and currently serves as Head, Thoracic Imaging Percutaneous Thermal Ablation and Officer, Radiology Visiting Research Fellowships.

-Dr. Fintelmann is integrated into the Thoracic Cancer Team at Massachusetts General Hospital.
-His research focuses on improving lung cancer care with advanced imaging techniques and image-guided minimally invasive interventions.
+As the head of Thoracic Imaging Percutaneous Thermal Ablation at Massachusetts General Hospital, Dr. Fintelmann is integrated into the Thoracic Cancer Team.
+His research focuses on improving cancer care with advanced imaging techniques and image-guided minimally invasive interventions.

-Dr. Fintelmann studies the spectrum of lung cancer imaging manifestations ranging from early diagnosis (lung cancer screening) to advanced disease.
-Dr. Fintelmann is particularly interested in leveraging quantitative image analysis and machine learning tools to derive morphomic data (body composition metrics) from computed tomography exams obtained as part of routine clinical care to better stratify patients for appropriate therapies.
-He is part of a multi-disciplinary research team dedicated to furthering the understanding of cancer cachexia.
+Dr. Fintelmann studies the spectrum of lung cancer imaging manifestations ranging from early diagnosis (lung cancer screening with low-dose chest computed tomography) to advanced disease.
+Dr. Fintelmann co-leads a multi-disciplinary team studying cancer cachexia and is using quantitative image analysis to improve the risk stratification of patients with cancer for appropriate therapies.
+His lab is leveraging machine learning tools to extract morphomic data such as body composition from computed tomography exams of the chest and abdomen obtained as part of routine clinical care.

-Dr. Fintelmann believes that lung cancer patients benefit from interventional oncology and is working on furthering the role of minimally invasive image-guided diagnostic and therapeutic procedures.
-Specifically, he is studying thermal ablation (cryoablation, microwave ablation) and lung biopsies.
+Dr. Fintelmann believes that patients with cancer benefit from interventional oncology and is working on furthering the role of minimally invasive image-guided diagnostic and therapeutic procedures.
+Specifically, he is studying percutaneous ablation (cryoablation, microwave ablation) and needle biopsies.
+Dr. Fintelmann advocates for percutaneous ablation to treat lung cancer in patients with interstitial lung disease and recurrent lung cancer following radiation therapy.
 Ongoing clinical trials in collaboration with the MGH Cancer Center investigate possible synergy between immunotherapy and cryoablation in patients with advanced lung cancer and advanced melanoma (cryoimmunotherapy, cryoimmunology).